 - Take advantage of the free time!!
 Take some WWAMI rotations to travel (within reason).
 Once apps are in, take a break.
 Between interviews, take a break.
 Post match list upload, take a break.
 You get the idea--we have so much time to work hard--take a break while you can! - There is a lot of flexibility in MS4!
 You should feel confident that you will be able to plan a vacation or life event sometime throughout the year (except when there's a global pandemic). - Travel and sleep as much as you can before residency:) Skiing, sleeping, catching up with loved ones you haven't talked to for 3 years. - Make sure you take care of yourself, and spend time with family and friends as much as possible..
-Consider leaving decompression time for the end of the year. - Consider doing a helpful rotation to your specialty (elective, sub-l) in winter or spring quarter to refresh your memory closer to the start of residency. - When choosing electives, go for ones that will either prepare you for intern year or allow you to experience an aspect of medicine you might not see again. - Plan interview time when building your 4th year schedule know the interview-heavy months for your specialty.
+Consider leaving decompression time for the end of the year. - Consider doing a helpful rotation to your specialty (elective, sub-I) in winter or spring quarter to refresh your memory closer to the start of residency. - When choosing electives, go for ones that will either prepare you for intern year or allow you to experience an aspect of medicine you might not see again. - Plan interview time when building your 4th year schedule know the interview-heavy months for your specialty.
 Couples matching: expect to take off 2-2.5 months for interviews, without anything else scheduled during that time. - Explore the beautiful WWAMI nature, enjoy time with family, friends and significant others.
 Set yourself for success on an exercise routine prior to intern year.
 Front-load clerkships if feasible, so you only take Transition to Residency during your last Spring quarter; this will save you thousands of dollars and will free you for almost 2 months prior to residency! - Keep in mind that finances in MS4 year are difficult to navigate, especially if you are dependent on financial aid but aren't registered for a full time course load.
 Make sure to take enough credits per quarter to receive financial aid if you need loan money for living expenses, but don't take more credits than you need.
 Rest and relaxation are also important! - Take at least one block off in the summer/early fall before ERAS is due to get everything together.
-It is more time consuming than you think and you want to have plenty of time to get everything submitted.
+It is more time consuming than you think and you want to have plenty of time to get everything submitted. - Some find the extra time helpful to complete research projects, service projects, or attend conferences. - Take all the free time you can!
+If you're able, consider taking time off from clerkships after interviews and do whatever you want.
+Travel, finish up a passion project, nap, adopt a puppy, sleep, be with your people, read all the novels....
+Fourth year is weird and also awesome.
+Embrace it and do what feels good.
+Take care of yourself.
+Indulge.